-For those in-person manpower meetings, remember that physical distancing is crucial to controlling the spread of COVID-19.
-So, if you’re needing to be in the office, or on the site, make sure you’re having your manpower meetings in a large space or outside to enable physical distancing (Government of Ontario).
+For those in-person workforce meetings, remember that physical distancing is crucial to controlling the spread of COVID-19.
+So, if you’re needing to be in the office, or on the site, make sure you’re having your workforce meetings in a large space or outside to enable physical distancing (Government of Ontario).

-This article will walk you through the steps to following when running a remote construction manpower planning meeting, three tools to use when running your manpower meeting, and shortcuts you can take advantage of as well.
+This article will walk you through the steps to following when running a remote construction workforce planning meeting, three tools to use when running your workforce meeting, and shortcuts you can take advantage of as well.

-Here are the 5 steps you should follow when running your construction manpower planning meetings so that they are effective and productive:
+Here are the 5 steps you should follow when running your construction workforce planning meetings so that they are effective and productive: